Wedding budget breakdown: glass jar with a "Wedding" tag

 How to Set a Budget for Your Wedding

 That’s why it’s vital to start by creating a wedding guest list.
-Costs for food, the venue, and rentals can increase dramatically as you add new guests.
+Costs for food, the venue, and rentals can increase dramatically as you increase the number of guests.
 By making a guest list and sticking to it, you can avoid any surprise increases in costs.
 Plus, it helps inform how you’ll spend your total budget.

-In general, 30–50% of a wedding budget goes for the wedding ceremony and wedding reception venue, catering, and wedding cake.
+In general, 30–50% of a wedding budget goes to the wedding ceremony and wedding reception venue and catering, including the wedding cake.
 This includes rentals such as tables, chairs, and linens.
-By limiting your guest list you can save money on these costs and use it on other items like attire, beauty, and special gifts for your wedding party.
+By limiting your guest list, you can save money on these costs and use it on other items like attire, beauty, and special gifts for your wedding party.

-The big question is: how much should you spend on the wedding?
+The big question is: How much should you spend on the wedding?
 That depends on your finances and how much you’re willing to spend.
-For reference, the average cost of a wedding in 2021 was $22,500.
+For reference, the average cost of a wedding in 2023 was $29,000.
 However, that doesn’t mean you need to spend that much.

 • How much money have we saved and how much are we willing to use for the wedding?